argoproj-labs/hera/docs/getting-started/walk-through/advanced-workflow-features.md

 # Advanced Workflow Features

-This section exemplifies features found in Argo, but are beyond the scope of the Walk Through.
+This section exemplifies Workflow features found in Argo, but are beyond the scope of the Walk Through.

 ## Exit Handlers